MeirSylman/From-Electropherogram-to-Peptide/README.md

 #### 2. **Run the Program:**

-Save the provided code into a file named `Electropherogram_to_peptide_quiz.py`.
 To run the program, use the following command in your terminal:

 ```sh
 python Electropherogram_to_peptide_quiz.py